 In short, WordPress security audit is the operation to inspect your website on regular basis for any kind of malicious activity or security risks.

 Why is Regular Security Audit Important for Your Website?

 People often don’t take website security seriously.
 Most of the website owners believe that WordPress is capable enough to take care of the security of all the websites built on its platform.
 Others seem to think their website has nothing special in particular that is worth hacking for, so who would hack their website.

 But hackers do not always hack a website to get your data.
-When your website gets hacked it can be used by the hackers for many malicious activities, such as –
+When your website gets hacked, it can be used by hackers for many malicious activities, such as –

 - Mining cryptocurrency